How does a 1031 DST work?

 Still, certain aspects of DST-related transactions continue to evolve.
 Recently, for instance, sponsors have been seeking to have deals structured with back-end agreements that are more like those in private equity – particularly where disposition fees are concerned.

 Disposition fees are usually charged by investment advisers for their services in a real estate transaction.
-Some sponsors are looking for disposition fees that are subject to return of capital requirements, or are asking for tiered disposition fees subject to return thresholds.
+Some sponsors are looking for disposition fees that are subject to the return of capital requirements or are asking for tiered disposition fees subject to return thresholds.

 By recapturing fees in this way from the proceeds of a property sale and from rental payments, the sponsor is looking for a way to reduce its tax burden.
 This represents a more aggressive tax position than in previous deals where disposition fees have been, in general, free of such claw-back provisions, because a sponsor and DST are not allowed to share profits.